How to register for the SQE1 and SQE2 assessments.

 Where the reviewer decides that different adjustments must be made, an altered reasonable adjustments proposal will be made.
 Where the Reviewer agrees with the original proposal of reasonable adjustments, that original proposal will stand.

 Mitigating circumstances is an issue or event that materially and adversely affected your marks or performance in the assessment.
-The mitigation circumstances policy provides a process to raise concerns about a mistake or irregularity in the administration or conduct of the assessment, bias, illness, or other personal circumstances beyond your control.
+The Mitigating Circumstances Policy provides a process to raise concerns about a mistake or irregularity in the administration or conduct of the assessment, bias, illness, or other personal circumstances beyond your control.
 So it is something you might make use of if an event occurs.
-There is no fee or charge to submit a mitigating circumstances request.
-You can also review the webinar on mitigating circumstances which helps explain the policy and process further.
+There is no fee or charge to submit a mitigating circumstances claim You can also review the mitigating circumstances webpages which helps explain the policy and process further.

 Learn more: Mitigating circumstances